therealrinku/roboshare/README.md

 # Roboshare

-RoboShare is a simple file uploading and sharing platform focused on easy file sharing through generated links.
+Roboshare is a simple file uploading and sharing platform focused on easy file sharing through generated links.

 ## Features